papr8ka/-lwjgl-basics-wiki/LibGDX-Brightness-&-Contrast.md

 ## GL11

-In OpenGL 1.1 you would use a different texture environment mode.
+In OpenGL 1.1 you simply change the texture environment mode.
 The default is `GL_MODULATE`, i.e. multiply vertex color by texel color.
 This allows us to easily darken an image, e.g. multiplying it by `0.5`.
 To brighten an image, we would use `GL_ADD` -- for e.g. vertex color `(0, 0, 0)` does nothing, and `(1, 1, 1)` turns the image pure white.
 (GL clamps the final value between 0.0 and 1.0)

 It would look like this in code:
 ```java